soney/ProgramsInformationPeople/_sources/OptionalAndKeywordParameters/ExtraExercises.rst

    myTests().main()

 3. Write a function, ``test``, that takes in three parameters: a required integer, an optional boolean whose default value is True, and an optional dictionary whose default value is {2:3, 4:5, 6:8}.
 If the boolean parameter is True, the function should test to see if the integer is a key in the dictionary.
 The value of that key should then be returned.
 If the boolean parameter is False, return the boolean value "False".
-If the boolean parameter is False, the function should return "None".

 .. activecode:: ee_Opt_Params_03
    :tags: OptionalAndKeywordParameters/OptionalParameters.rst

    =====

    from unittest.gui import TestCaseGui